Office of Coast Survey

 What is the NOAA Custom Chart application?

-NOAA Custom Chart (NCC) is an online application that enables users to create their own customized nautical charts directly from the latest official NOAA electronic navigational chart (NOAA ENC®) data.
+The NOAA Custom Chart (NCC) application enables users to create their own customized nautical charts directly from the latest official NOAA electronic navigational chart (NOAA ENC®) data.

 NCC outputs geospatially referenced Portable Document Format (PDF) files using the paper size, scale, and location selected by the user.
-A new feature released in NCC version 2.0 enables NCC users to save these custom chart parameters in a "personal chart catalog" that can be reloaded into NCC at a later date to refresh the chart with ENC data that NOAA updates weekly.
+Users can save their custom chart parameters in a personal chart catalog that can be reloaded into NCC at a later date to refresh the chart with NOAA ENC data, updated every weekday.
 Chart catalogs are GeoJSON files composed of text in a format used for encoding a variety of geographic data structures using JavaScript Object Notation.
-These small text files (about 1KB for each chart saved in a catalog) can be emailed to easily share one or more chart designs with others.
+These small text files, about one kilobyte for each chart saved in a catalog, can be emailed to easily share chart designs with others.

-Custom charts created for letter (8.5" x 11") or legal (8.5" x 14") size paper may easily be printed on an ordinary home printer.
-For larger formats, commercial printers are able to print large format NCC charts.
-NOAA maintains a listing of vendors that have experience in printing and shipping copies of custom charts.
+Custom charts created for 8.5-by-11-inch letter or 8.5-by-14-inch legal size paper may be printed on an ordinary home printer, but these small paper sizes are not generally practical for navigation.
+Commercial printers are able to print large format custom charts and NOAA maintains a list of vendors that have experience in printing and shipping nautical charts.

 Frequently Asked Questions

-Unlike popular online maps or car navigation systems, which often provide a "seamless" map display as users zoom in, nautical charts only have large scale data in particular areas, such as ports.
-You can only build a custom chart with the ENC data that is available and at the scale at which it was compiled.
+Unlike popular online maps or car navigation systems, which often provide a seemingly seamless map display as users zoom in, nautical charts only have large-scale data in particular areas, such as ports.
+You can only build a custom chart with the ENC data that is available and with the level of detail provided at the scale in which the data was compiled.

-For example, if you wanted to build a 1:20,000 scale chart for a trip from Buhne Point in Humboldt Bay, California to the Pedrazzini Boat Ramp on the Eel River, you might set a chart extent, as shown by the red filled box below, for a 34" x 44" (ANSI E) sheet.
-A red outline covering Arcata Bay to the northeast to Humboldt Bay to the southwest shows the extent of a 1:25,000 scale ENC cell.
-This is a bit smaller scale then the 1:20,000 scale that the NCC chart will be created at, but the difference is fairly small and the top right corner of the resulting chart should look fine.
+For example, if you wanted to build a 1:20,000 scale chart for a trip from Buhne Point in Humboldt Bay, California to the Pedrazzini Boat Ramp on the Eel River, you might set a chart extent, as shown by the green box below, for a 34-by-44-inch (ANSI E) sheet.
+A red outline covering Arcata Bay to the northeast and Humboldt Bay to the southwest shows the extent of a 1:25,000 scale NOAA ENC cell.
+This is a slightly smaller scale than the 1:20,000 scale in which the custom chart will be created, but the difference is fairly small and the top right corner of the resulting chart should look fine.

-However, the largest scale ENC coverage available for the bottom and left sides of the custom chart is 1:200,000.
+However, the largest scale NOAA ENC coverage available for the bottom and left sides of the custom chart is 1:200,000.
 This provides much less detail than would normally be used for a 1:20,000 scale chart that NCC is being used to create.
-The extent of the smaller scale, less detailed ENC data that is available to fill in the rest of the chart is shown by the larger red outline in the image below.
-It has much less detail.
+The extent of the smaller scale, much less detailed NOAA ENC data that is available to fill in the rest of the chart is shown by the larger red outline in the image below.

 This difference is readily apparent in the resulting chart, shown below.
-The density of the soundings in the northeast quadrant of the chart is much greater, there are more depth contours shown, and the delineation of the sloughs in Humboldt Bay is more detailed than the banks of the Eel River shown in the southern portion of the chart.
+The density of the soundings in the northeast quadrant of the chart is much greater, there are more depth contours shown, and the delineation of the sloughs in Humboldt Bay are shown in more detail than the banks of the Eel River shown in the southern portion of the chart.

 https://www.navcen.uscg.gov/contact/contact-us